HongPhuMagic/LoL-na-op-gg-webscrape/README.md

 Selenium used on na.op.gg and stored in CSV file.
 You have the option to search any username of your choice.

-You may need to run this a few times.